 Treatment for FAS often involves intervention services.
 A team comprising a speech therapist, physical and occupational therapists, a special education teacher and a psychologist can help children deal with a range of physical and mental deficiencies.

 Medications cannot treat FAS, but they can help alleviate symptoms.
 For example, antidepressants address sadness and other negative emotions, stimulants treat hyperactivity and other behavioral problems, and neuroleptics treat anxiety and aggression.

 Behavioral counseling can teach children social skills needed to interact with their peers and improve their ability to control their thoughts and actions.
 Counseling can also help parents manage their child’s behavioral issues.

 Some alternative treatments can help children with FAS reach their full potential.
 These therapies may include massage, acupuncture or biofeedback.
 Relaxation techniques such as yoga can help alleviate anxiety caused by the disorder.

 The best way to prevent fetal alcohol syndrome is to avoid alcohol use while pregnant.
 No amount of alcohol is safe to consume during pregnancy, and there is no safe time to drink during pregnancy.

 Women who are pregnant, are trying to become pregnant or think they might be pregnant should avoid drinking altogether.
 Those who engage in social drinking should drink nonalcoholic beverages instead of alcohol while attending a social function or party.

-Women with a drinking problem who want to get pregnant should first seek treatment.
+Women with a drinking problem who want to get pregnant should first seek substance abuse treatment.
 A combination of alcohol rehab, alcohol counseling and 12-step programs such as Alcoholics Anonymous can help women overcome alcoholism and learn how to live healthy, alcohol-free lives.